The Reppies

+The Reppies is a live-action American educational musical show for children, created by Northstar Entertainment along with Treat Entertainment, for PBS.

+Premise

-The Reppies is a live-action American educational musical show for children created by Northstar Entertainment along with Treat Entertainment, which formed Reppies Entertainment Inc, L.L.C.
-The series centers around a group of anthropomorphic reptile creatures (in oversized costumes) that sing in a music group and interact with a Mary Poppins-like English tutor, who also sings and dances.
+The series centers around a group of anthropomorphic reptile creatures (in oversized costumes) made up of drummer and vocalist Derango, vocalist and dancer Bumba, keyboardist and vocalist Tessa, guitarist and vocalist Razz, and saxophonist and vocalist Lobo, that sing in a music group and interact with a Mary Poppins-like English tutor, who also sings and dances.
 In some of the episodes she seemingly displays magical powers.